Delos-343/Thesis-LATR/README.md

 </p>

-This is the PyTorch implementation of [A New Benchmark Model for Monocular 3D Lane Detection in Autonomous Driving using Transformative Architecture](http://repository.its.ac.id/id/eprint/117808).
+This is the implementation of [A New Benchmark Model for Monocular 3D Lane Detection in Autonomous Driving using Transformative Architecture](http://repository.its.ac.id/id/eprint/117808).

 ![fig2](/assets/fig2.png)